Thomilist/math-converter/userguide.md

 ### Linux

 Math-converter has been tested on Ubuntu 22.04 LTS, but should be compatible with most modern Linux distributions.
 The Linux-version of math-converter relies on the X Window System or X11 for hotkey, "clipboard" and keystroke functionality, and therefore only works with X11-based applications.
+Additionally, the commands to show the help text and the user guide rely on `xdg-open` to open URLs.

 ## Hotkeys